 The captain of the template should always be the user who assigned you the Project manager role and is the owner of the paid plan.

 Then you have a clear project template where you define particular To-Do lists, tasks, and subtasks.
 You can also invite other users, assign them as solvers, or preset due dates.

 In case you have a well-structured project and you know the tasks are recurring, you can create a template from it.
 In this case, a new project template is created and saved:

 To create a new project from a template, click Create project in the top purple bar.

-Here you write the name of the project, fill in the date from which the deadlines of tasks and subtasks you have preset in the template will be set.
-You select which of the users invited in the template will be invited to the new project (by default – users who are solvers of sub/tasks in the template will be selected).
-Then you set the row or column view of the project, the currency (cannot be changed later), and set the captain (owner) of the project – this should always be the user who pays the plan.
+Here you write the name of the project and fill in the date from which the deadlines of tasks and subtasks you have preset in the template will be set.
+Select which of the users invited in the template will be invited to the new project (by default – users who are solvers of sub/tasks in the template will be selected).
+Then you set the row or column view of the project, the currency (cannot be changed later), and set the captain (owner) of the project – this should always be the user who pays for the plan.